Synonyms: To LOVE-Ru Trouble Darkness, To-Love-Ru Darkness, ToLoveRu Darkness

 Thanks for reading my review.
 Thank you even more if you read everything I wrote and not just skim through it.
 Yes, I consider them two different situations.
 You know it's true. :)

-Please hit 'like' if you like this review.
+Please hit the 'helpful'' if you find this review helpful.

-Even if you didn't like my review, I appreciate checking it out.
+Even if you didn't find it helpful, I appreciate you checking it out.

 If you like ecchi, if you like gorgeous character designs, if you like comedy, then you would be well served to give these two shows a try.

 Both shows fall under the same genres of comedy, romance, school, harem, and ecchi.

 Also both shows manage to tastefully mix in light, mild, and entertaining drama.
 That being said, both shows always prioritize the comedy and ecchi.

 • Both shows manage to tastefully mix in light, mild, and entertaining drama.

 • Both shows fall under the same genres of comedy, romance, school, harem, and ecchi.